markdev2/leetcode_solution/README.md

 #20150830
 - create reverse_linked_list_easy, and finish it by no using extra memony
 - create two_sum_optimal by using hash_table that made by myself, decrese run-time

+#20150907
+- create same_tree_easy, and finish it by using recursive approach, and ready using non-recuresive approach